-We always endeavour to deal fairly and equitably with policyholders and claimants, as well as with people making claims on policyholders.
+Economical and its employees always endeavour to deal fairly and equitably with policyholders and claimants, as well as with people making claims on policyholders.

 Fraud is any dishonest act or omission intended to deprive or mislead others for personal or corporate gain.
 Fraud includes criminal deception, the use of false representations to gain unjust advantage and dishonest schemes or tricks.
-Examples of fraud include misappropriating customers’ funds, submitting dishonest claims and identity theft.
+Examples of fraud include misappropriating customers’ funds, submitting dishonest claims, and identity theft.